priyarasu-76/priyarasu-76/README.md

 ###

 <p align="center">Hi!
 I'm Priyarasu P, a backend developer passionate about Java and cloud technologies.
-I specialize in Spring Boot and Docker for scalable applications, leveraging cloud platforms like AWS , Azure.</p>
+I specialize in Spring Boot and Docker for scalable applications, leveraging cloud platforms like AWS , Azure .</p>

 ###